 Still feeling nervous about what to say to a complaining customer?
 Here are a few things to avoid when addressing complaints:

-- Don’t give a discount of freebie through a comment.
 This will encourage other people to complain just to get free stuff.
+Also, you may end up undervaluing your product if the complaint is not really justified.
 You can offer a discount, but do it in a private message.